-Unfortunately, the reality is not black and white as an old movie, but if you handle highly sensitive data in the banking industry, run a competitive company or just have blessed with a high level of paranoia, it wouldn’t be your best option.
-This is because Switzerland is not a privacy haven, your payment data is not anonymous and finally, the server speeds will likely disappoint you.
+Unfortunately, the reality is not black and white as an old movie.
+If you handle highly sensitive data in the banking industry, run a competitive company or just have blessed with a high level of paranoia, it wouldn’t be your best option.
+This is because Switzerland is not a privacy haven, your payment data is not anonymous.
+In addition, the server speeds will likely disappoint you.

 However, if you are looking a VPN for regular use like unblocking content, streaming movies and changing your virtual location to anonymously review your boss, good old Texan has your back.cy cowboys are back